traverseda/PySdfScad/README.md

 More complicated than it probably needed to be, but I'm hopeful I can do some cool stuff with it in the future.
 The original (unfinished) interpreter code was also a handful, and I don't think this is all that much more unreadable.
+The output is generally more easily debugged, as we have a nicer intermediate state (python code) than we did when using an interpreter.

 ## It's still alpha software